Pax Pamir

-Pax Pamir is a boardgame designed by Cole Wehrle, originally released in 2015 with a second edition published in 2019.
+Pax Pamir is a board game for 1 to 5 players originally designed by Cole Wehrle and Phil Eklund, released in 2015 by Sierra Madre Games.
+Its second edition was solely designed by Wehrle and published in 2019 by Wehrlegig Games.
 It concerns the Russian, British, and Durrani empires struggling for dominance in Afghanistan, with players assuming the role of local leaders.
 Pax Pamir received positive reviews upon its release and was nominated for several awards.